Harikrishna27593/Loginapp/README.md

-# Loginapp
+# Login_signup_Template
-User can sign_up,sign_in on this app made using NodeJS , ExpressJS, MySQL and when signed in it lists the user details.
+User can sign_up,sign_in on this app made using NodeJS , ExpressJS, MySQL and when signed in, it lists the signed-in user's details.

 To Run
 =================